2bt/gorge/README.md

 	</tr>
 </table>

-Gamepad works, too.
+Gamepad should work as well.
-There's a rudimentary online highscore at [http://langnerd.de/gorge.html]
+There's a rudimentary online highscore at [http://www.langnerd.de/gorge.html]